fyquah/fyp-worker-dispatcher/README.md

 vagrant ssh
 ```

-Optionally, you can setup the master node yourself, with the [instructions here](SETTING_UP_MASTER.md)
+Optionally, you can setup the master node yourself, with the [instructions here](SETTING_UP_MASTER.md).
+Some other configurations you have to make yourself will be to modify
+`prod-configs/all.sexp` and `prod-configs/only-worker-*.sexp` so that they
+point to the right IP addresses of the workers.
+This is highly dependent
+on your local configuration.

 ## 2. Configuring the Worker